 A revolving committee of MSU faculty and staff meet to review the proposals and make FIRPRD awards.
-Members of the committee serve an average of three rounds after which new members are invited to serve on the committee.
-If you are interested in becoming involved in the review and award process, please contact Yvonne Rudman at x4032.
+Members of the committee serve an average of two rounds after which new members are invited to serve on the committee.
+If you are interested in becoming involved in the review and award process, please contact Yvonne Rudman at 994-4032.
 Committee members are briefed about Fund goals, priorities, and requirements and make awards based on the merit of the proposal and accuracy of the application.
 The degree of competitiveness varies from round to round depending on the number of proposals submitted, the amount of funds requested, and how cost-sharing requirements have been met by the current pool of applicants.

 If for any reason a proposed project must be canceled after an award has been made, you should notify the Office of International Programs.
-Your account will be closed and funds will be returned to the Faculty International Research and Program Development account for faculty awards in the next round.
+Your award will be voided and funds will be returned to the Faculty International Research and Program Development account for faculty awards in the next round.
 Faculty must use funds within one year of the award date, and are entitled to funds for completed projects only.
 Faculty have the responsibility of returning 100% of awarded funds that were spent on incomplete projects.

 After the completion of a project, faculty will submit a brief summary of the project's activities and outcomes and a financial summary for how awarded funds were spent.
 This should be accomplished within three months of project completion.

 For assistance, please contact: